franfafdaf/IAC_23autumn_Group17-Coursework/Personal Statements/Haocheng Fan PS.md

 ----
 ### Summary

-I primarily handled the **debugging and testing of the single-cycle processor**, the **construction of the pipelined processor** along with its subsequent **debugging and testing**, and also the **construction, debugging and testing of the 2-way cache version**.
-Additionally, I served as the repository master, responsible for establishing and updating the GitHub repository, and collaborated with Guanxi to enhance the repository's github page.
+My primary responsibilities included handling the **debugging and testing of the single-cycle processor**, **constructing and subsequently debugging and testing the pipelined processor**, as well as **developing, debugging, and testing the 2-way cache version**.
+In addition to these technical tasks, I also took on the role of repository master, managing and updating our project's GitHub repository and authoring the section on the 2-way cache in our joint statement.

 ### Debug and Testing in the Single Cycle Processor Section